 “What are you doing?”
-I asked with frown.
+I asked with a frown.

 The door closed and I saw a terrible face with a white mask and chicken’s leg in its mouth.
-Unintentionally I screamed.
+I screamed unintentionally.

 He scared the hell out of me!!

 Seungjun moaned something and continued eating.
 Jeez, he and his weird habits...
 I got my water and went back to the room.
 I put the bottle near my bed and looked at it, thinking about something.
-Then I decided to go to the bathroom, before I go to sleep.
+Then I decided to go to the bathroom, before going to sleep.

 When I was passing the kitchen, I saw that Seungjun was dozing off in the same position, with head nearly in the fridge.
 Chicken leg’s bone was in his hand.
 It would be creepy if it wasn’t for his ridiculous slippers.
 I sighed and entered the bathroom.
 I’ll have to take him to his room somehow.